 Your students and their families might be familiar with many different types of stringed instruments.
-We can see many differences between them - their shape, size, color, material, number of strings - but what about their similarities?
+We can see many differences among them—their shapes, sizes, colors, materials, number of strings—but what about their similarities?

 In today's task, Why aren't the sounds the same?, students engage in science and engineering practices to figure out a pattern between the thickness of strings and the sounds the strings make when plucked.
 They then use the pattern to make a prediction about the sounds the strings on another instrument will make.

-Before students arrive, you need to build and test the rubber band box.
+Before students arrive, build and test the rubber band box.

 Rubber Band Box Directions

 Stretch the three rubber bands across the container so it looks like the rubber band box on the formative assessment probe (above).
 Make sure the rubber bands are in order from thickest to thinnest.